 - Get the best blade you can find

 - Make sure the base/shoe is super flat on the surface you’re cutting

 - Make sure that the blade runs square to the shoe/base

-- Let the machine do the work, don’t rush it, don’t try to tip it forward, go slowly – most people tend to rush through the cut.
-Take it easy and you’ll achieve better cleaner cuts.
+- Let the machine do the work, don’t rush it, don’t try to tip it forward, and go slowly – most people tend to rush through the cut.
+Take it easy, and you’ll achieve better, cleaner cuts.

 Subscribe To My FREE DIY Newsletter!

 Stay in touch and receive things like updates, special offers, new projects, tips, gear reviews, and more.
 No spam, promise!

 Great post thank you.
 Just what I was looking to find out.